Notice: Placement Assessment has been waived for the Spring 2021 and Fall 2021 semesters

-To maintain COVID-19 social distancing standards, all testing for the purpose of placement assessment has been temporarily waived for the incoming Fall 2020 semester.
+To maintain COVID-19 social distancing standards, all testing for the purpose of placement assessment has been temporarily waived for the incoming Spring 2021 and Fall 2021 semesters.
 Your advisor will work with you to help determine the appropriate coursework for your schedule.
 If you have any questions please email firstname.lastname@example.org.

 Your appropriate course placement is important to college success.
 The computerized Placement Assessment is administered on campus.
 Math, Reading, and English sections are given in one three-hour maximum session.

 This assessment is NOT pass/fail.
 It is important to do your best so an accurate assessment can be made.
 Your assessment results will determine if required developmental coursework is necessary.
 Once the assessment is completed, contact information for academic advisors will be provided so students may make an appointment to register for classes and review degree requirements.

 We highly encourage students to review provided information and sample questions before taking the placement assessment.
 Please note that Accuplacer offers a web-based study app for your computer, smartphone, or tablet.
 This app is Free and features practice assessments in Next Generation Quantitative Reasoning, Algebra, and Statistics, Next Generation Advanced Algebra and Functions, and Next Generation Reading.
 ESL practice assessments are also available.
 For more information, please visit the ACCUPLACER Web-Based Study App.

 What is the English Section of the Placement Assessment like?